imraihan/React-crud-contact-app/README.md

-To run this application "install npm node modules"
+To install this project "clone" and "install npm node modules"

+To run this In the project directory, you can run:

+### `npm start`

-About the Application
+About this Project

 In this application, I utilize React Hooks for performing create, delete, update, and search operations.
 Furthermore, I store data locally using local storage.